MrBertie/jwl-linker/README.md

 You should see that all bible verse references are now displayed as hyperlinks; in addition any abbreviated bible book names are written out in full.

+>Note:
->Note: This only affects the *Reading View* not the underlying Markdown text
+>1.
+This only affects the *Reading View* not the underlying Markdown text
+>2.
+Bible references in Headings do not work yet
+>3.
+Put a full stop "." after a reference to skip the link

 ## In **Editing View**